On this page you will find information to help you decide if divorce by publication in Florida is appropriate for you.

 - Getting a Florida Divorce by Publication Online

-For a divorce when your spouse lives outside the State (in another state in the US), but you know their address, this would not be the process to use.
+For a divorce when your spouse lives outside the State (in another state in the US), and you know their address, this would not be the process to use.
 Instead, you would use the regular divorce process that involves serving them with the divorce papers–assuming they’re not willing to sign the papers required to do an uncontested divorce.

 You can use a divorce by publication even if you have children of the marriage.